yourWaifu/sleepy-discord/README.md

 first step is to download and extract the repo files to anywhere on the linux system, then install the dependences (these may allready be installed by other packages).

-were ever you extracted the repo (for reference this will be ./sleepy-discord/)
+where ever you extracted the repo (for reference this will be ./sleepy-discord/)
 > mkdir ./sleepy-discord/Build/; cd ./sleepy-discord/Build; cmake ..; make;

 make sure this does not cause any errors, if it does then you are missing dependencys or the extraction failed somewhat. once we have determined that no errors are caused, you can remove the Build directory